What is a Veterinary Specialist?

 Like human medicine, some veterinarians choose to specialize in one particular type of medicine (i.e. internal medicine, oncology, and surgery).
 There are currently more than 20 veterinary specialties recognized by the AVMA (American Veterinary Medical Association).
 WestVet is proud to offer the vast majority of small animal specialties and to be the only small animal specialty hospital in Idaho.

 To become a veterinarian, one must first earn an undergraduate degree, which takes an average of four years.
 Then, veterinary school requires another 4 years.
 Upon graduation, both national and state boards (exams) must be successfully passed in order to practice veterinary medicine in the United States.

-Appointments with WestVet specialists are by referral; please contact your family veterinarian for a referral, feel free to contact us with any questions.
+Appointments with WestVet specialists are by referral.
+Please speak with your family veterinarian for a referral for your pet, feel free to contact us with any questions.